Bhargav-Rokade/chatbot-template-gradio/README.md

-# ChatGPT Local Assistant (PDF-Aware)
+# Local AI Assistant

 A lightweight, single-file Python chatbot frontend template using Gradio for frontend.

 ### Features
 - GPT-style chat interface (local, no Flask needed)
-- Upload and extract PDF context
+- Upload and extract PDF context (this is enabled using an extra python script that uses pdfplumber for text extraction, no biggie)
 - Auto-save/load/delete chats
-- Serper-powered web search (optional extension)
+- You can pretty much build any of your own apps and whatnot on top of this.
-- Pure Python + Gradio = quick setup, minimal deps
+- Pure Python + Gradio = quick setup

 ### Getting Started
 1. Clone this repo